-However, there exists a highly potent, legally codified tax shelter designed specifically to stimulate startup investments: **Section 1202 of the Internal Revenue Code (IRC)**, also known as the **Qualified Small Business Stock (QSBS) exclusion**.
+But here's the thing.
+There's a totally legal tax shelter right in the code specifically built to get people to invest in startups: Section 1202 of the Internal Revenue Code (IRC).
+People usually call it the Qualified Small Business Stock (QSBS) exclusion.

-Step 1: Corporate Structure & Active Business Test
+How Does Corporate Structure & Active Business Test Work?

-Step 2: The $50 Million Gross Asset Threshold
+What Is The $50 Million Gross Asset Threshold?

-This limit applies to the total cash and adjusted basis of property held by the C-Corporation **at all times before and immediately after** the stock is issued to the shareholder.
-Once a C-Corp passes $50,000,000 in gross assets (for example, after raising a massive Series B round), any *new* shares issued after that date are permanently disqualified from QSBS status.
-However, all shares issued *before* the threshold was breached retain their tax-free QSBS status!
+That limit includes the total cash and the adjusted basis of property held by the C-Corp at all times before and immediately after the stock gets issued.
+Once a C-Corp crosses that $50,000,000 line—say, they just closed a huge Series B—any new shares given out are permanently disqualified.
+The cool part, though?
+All the shares issued before that threshold was crossed still keep their tax-free magic!

-- **The 5-Year Lock:** The shareholder must hold the shares continuously for **at least 5 years** before selling.
+• The 5-Year Lock: You gotta hold onto those shares continuously for at least 5 years before you sell.

-- **The Section 1045 Rollover Escape Hatch:** What if your startup is acquired or sold *before* the 5-year limit is reached?
-Under **Section 1045**, if you sell QSBS shares held for at least **6 months**, you can defer capital gains tax by rolling over 100% of your sales proceeds into *new* Qualified Small Business Stock within **60 days**.
-Your holding period on the original stock transfers to the new stock, preserving your tax-free trajectory!
+• The Section 1045 Rollover Escape Hatch: But what if somebody buys your startup before that 5-year clock runs out?
+Luckily, Section 1045 is there.
+If you held the QSBS shares for at least 6 months, you can basically pause the capital gains tax by rolling 100% of the money you made into new Qualified Small Business Stock within 60 days.
+Your holding period transfers right over to the new stock!

 # Simple Python Simulation of QSBS Tax Liability vs Standard LTCG